 - Anyone who holds a security interest in the vehicle and who is repossessing the vehicle.

 Note that these exceptions do not include loaning the car to a friend or your child who then gets a racing ticket.

 The owner of the vehicle (including the owner’s spouse) will be responsible for “all immobilization, towing and storage charges” related to the impoundment.
 This could easily exceed $1,000.

 Why did this law get enacted?

 We have previously discussed street racing in the valley and that Phoenix even has a street racing task force.
 Phoenix is getting a lot of pressure from business owners and the general public to combat street racing.
 Despite issuing thousands of tickets for racing and reckless driving, the street racing persists.
 Phoenix believes impoundment will help deter street racing.
 This attorney thinks impounding vehicles is unlikely to make a difference, but it will certainly generate some revenue for tow companies.

 Potential problems with this impound law.

-This impoundment law arguable violates the Fourth Amendment of the U.S. Constitution.
+This impoundment law arguably violates the Fourth Amendment of the U.S. Constitution.
 The Fourth Amendment prohibits unreasonable searches and seizures.
-The issue being that the vehicle is impounded before the defendant - the driver - has a chance to dispute the charge in court.
+The issue being that the vehicle is impounded before the defendant – the driver – has a chance to dispute the charge in court.